Maryland Hearing Screening Requirements for Newborns and School-Aged Children

 The information has been collected by researching individual state statutes, regulations, policy documents, and by contacting each state.
 The information is reviewed on an annual basis.
 Please be advised that regulations and policy may change at any time, so always check with your state for the most up-to-date information.

-- development of a service directory;
+- a service referral directory;

 - in-service training of hospitals, local health departments, and local education agencies;

-- referral for appropriate services;
+- referral to appropriate agency or professional for services;

 - program monitoring and review;